luigi-dv/Luigi-DV/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=Luigi-DV)
 ## Hello I'm Luigi
-I'm a Fullstack and Software developer who is creating technology, and building community.
-My interest in Web Application and Software led me to launch Ldvloper, a community for developers around the world.
+I'm a Fullstack and Software developer with tech specialization in React and .NET (C#).
+My interest in Web Application and Software led me to launch Ldvloper, a company and online community for developers around the world.

 ### About me 👦🏽:
 - 🌱 I’m currently studying Telecommunication Engineering